ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 res0.unapply(4)
 val res15: Option[Int] = None
 ```

-In the above code, pay attention to how unapply is invoking UnapplySeqWrapper.apply getting to the indexed value of the collection.
-As a proper extractor in case of List, its extractor extracts an specific index of a value introduced as an argument.
+In the above code, pay attention to how unapply is invoking UnapplySeqWrapper.apply to get to the indexed value of the collection.
+As a proper extractor in the case of List, its extractor extracts a specific index of a value introduced as an argument.

-Value classes(class with just one argument) can help to augment the ones that are built in.
+Value classes(classes with just one argument) can help to augment the ones that are built in.

 ```scala
 class Dollars(val amount: Int) extends AnyVal {
     override def toString() = "$" + amount
   }
 ```

-Adding the **case** identifier to the classes we get the case classes.
-Case classes are immutable and quite useful when dealing with pattern matching.
+Once you add the **case** identifier to the reserved word **class**, we get the case class.
+Case classes are immutable and useful when implementing solutions with pattern matching.
 In my opinion, we should use **case** classes instead of regular classes whenever we can.

 ```scala
 case class PlayerStats (teamPlayer: String, namePlayer: String, goals: Int)